4 days MOT/MPAERO-E

-- To know the needs and constraints related to aircraft piston engines based on their use (private civilian aircraft, military, drone, helicopter, … propulsion, power generation).
+- assess needs and constraints related to aircraft piston engines based on their use (private civilian aircraft, military, drone, helicopter, … propulsion, power generation),

-- To know the main stages of an aircraft piston engine life in propulsion and auxiliary power supply.
+- know the main stages of an aircraft piston engine life in propulsion and auxiliary power supply,

-- To understand the basic principles and specifications of piston engines developed for the aerospace industry.
+- master the basic principles and specifications of piston engines developed for the aerospace industry,

-- To understand the operating principles of 2 stroke and 4 stroke, spark ignition, diesel and supercharged piston engines for aviation applications.
+- understand the operating principles of 2 stroke and 4 stroke, spark ignition, diesel and supercharged piston engines for aviation applications,

-- To understand the components characteristics of aircraft piston engines.
+- understand the components characteristics of aircraft piston engines,

-- To make a choice of architecture for a piston engine: 2 or 4 stroke, spark ignition or diesel, rotary or reciprocating pistons, …
+- choose the architecture of a piston engine: 2 or 4 stroke, spark ignition or diesel, rotary or reciprocating pistons, …,

-- To calculate simple characteristics and parameters of a piston engine and turbocharger.
+- calculate simple characteristics and parameters of a piston engine and turbocharger,

-- To understand and know the certification requirements for these technologies.
+- know the certification requirements for these technologies.